msh9/codinginthetrenches.com/content/post/2016-12-15-relaxing-on-couchdb.md

 - Have a retry method in place before going to production

 One of the [known issues][7] for CouchDB is that it can sometimes return 500s when multiple clients are simultaneously writing or deleting documents in the same collection.
-We ran into this particular issue with an [Apache Storm][8] based system that made a large number of simultaneous HTTP PUTs to a CouchDB collection in our systems.
+We ran into this particular issue with an [Apache Storm][8] based system that made a large number of simultaneous HTTP PUTs to a CouchDB collection in our system.
 The issue is not as bad as it initiatally sounds.
 The most important thing to keep in mind is that there **must be** failure handling and retry code in whatever client is writing to CouchDB.
-This is less an issue with couchdb and more just general programming practice.
+This is less an issue with CouchDB and more just general programming practice.
 All too often newly written networked software just assumes that the [network is reliable and the server will always respond correctly.][9]
 With CouchDB 2.0's behavior, it becomes important from the beginning of a project that failure handling and retry logic is present.

 - Beware of couchdb's space consumption